interledger/astro-graphql-plugin/README.md

 ## Usage

 1. Install the plugin with the package manager of your choice.
+For example:

    ```
-   pnpm add @interledger/astro-graphql-plugin
+   pnpm add astro-graphql-plugin
    ```

 2. Add the plugin to `astro.config.mjs` and configure what the source schema, output directory and link prefix (for internal links generated to the output markdown).
 If you have multiple schemas, define them separately.